shapiromatron/hawc/docs/docs/development.md

     -----------------    ---------------
 ```

 To make changes to your local environment, create (and then modify) ``hawc/main/settings/local.py``.
 This file is not created by default (and is not tracked in git), but a template can be copied and renamed from ``hawc/main/settings/local.example.py`` as a starting point.
-You can make any changes to this file to configure your local environment.
-Notably, it can control which database is used and the "flavor" of HAWC (see "More Settings").
+You can make changes to this file to configure your local environment, such as which database is used or the "flavor" of HAWC (see "More Settings").

 ## Testing HAWC

-#### The test database
+### The test database

 A test database is automatically loaded each time you run the unit tests; it contains simplistic data for every model in HAWC.